depque/M1_E_Book_on_C_Programming/1_Requirements/README.md

 ## When:

-* During the ltts step-In training, this is the final project assessment and development started on 6th of april.
+* During the ltts step-In training, this is the Mini project assessment and development started on 16th of November, 2021.

 ## Where: